Can We Really Learn One Representation to Optimize All Rewards?: A Simplified Algorithm for Unsupervised Pre-training in RL

 \section{A Simplified Algorithm for Unsupervised Pre-training in RL}

-In this section, we derive a simpler unsupervised pre-training method for RL, building upon our understanding of FB (Sec.~\ref{sec:understanding-fb}).
-We take as input a dataset sampled from some \emph{behavioral policy} $\pi_{\beta}(\ph{a} \mid \ph{s})$.
-While FB fits the successor measure ratio of a changing policy (Eq.~\ref{eq:fb-policy}), our method instead fits the successor measure ratio of this fixed policy.
-We will first use the TD LSIF loss to learn representations $F_{\beta}$ and $B_{\beta}$, and then we will learn a latent-conditioned policy $\pi(\ph{a} \mid \ph{s}, \ph{z})$ using the forward representation.
-Given downstream tasks, our policy adaptation step performs one step of policy improvement over the behavioral Q-value.
-Therefore, we call our method \textbf{one-step forward-backward representation learning (one-step FB)}.
-While our method forgoes ``optimal'' policy adaptation, the stronger convergence empirically seems to translate to higher performance in practice (Sec.~\ref{sec:experiments}).
+In this section, we derive a variant of FB, building upon our theoretical understanding in Sec.~\ref{sec:understanding-fb}.
+Unlike FB, we take as input a dataset sampled from some \emph{behavioral policy} $\pi_{\beta}(\ph{a} \mid \ph{s})$ and fit the successor measure ratio of this fixed policy (Fig.~\ref{fig:demystify-fb}).
+Our method is conceptually simpler: pre-training consists of one step of policy improvement over all behavioral value functions on the dataset.
+Empirically, our proposed variant of FB achieves more stable convergence and higher performance (Sec.~\ref{sec:experiments}).
+Similar to prior work~\citep{park2024foundation, zheng2025intention, ghosh2023reinforcement}, our method also provides an efficient policy initialization for further fine-tuning.